theonejj/ansible-zfs_on_root/README.md

 Originally based on the OpenZFS 'ZFS on Root' Guide, but no longer.
 Now with many enhancements:

 * Uses ZFS Boot Menu / rEFInd / Syslinux to manage boot environments
+  * Menu driven roll-back to previous snapshots
+  * Automatic snapshot creation upon apt/dpkg install or remove
 * No GRUB Boot Loader!
-* No separation of `bpool` and `rpool` just a single 'rpool' is needed
+* No separation of `bpool` and `rpool` just a single `rpool` is needed
 * Predefine rules for ZFS `rpool` pools types (mirror, raidz1, raidz2, multiple mirror vdevs) based on number of devices available
 * Swap partitions can be enabled
   * Multi-disk swap partitions automatically setup with `mdadm`
   * If encryption is enabled, LUKS is used to encrypt Swap partitions
 * Native ZFS Encryption Support
-* UEFI and Legacy Boot Partitions
+* UEFI and Legacy Booting supported (can even switch between them)
-* Multiple non-root user account creation
+* Multiple non-root user account creation (each user gets own ZFS dataset)
 * Customized SSH Configuration Options
-* DropBear support for unlocking remote ZFS encrypted pools
+* DropBear support for unlocking ZFS encrypted pool remotely

 ---